 5. Optimize your posts for sharing.

 Buffer discusses the optimal number of posts per day for different social networks in this post and even makes suggestions about what time you should post to optimize your posts.

 They also offer advice on how many times you should share your own content without being annoying.
 And, the answer depends on the social network.
 Sharing more frequently on Twitter and over time on Facebook, Google+, and other social networks optimizes your reach.

 Why do you need to share content multiple times?
 Because folks might overlook the initial share — either they’re offline when your post pops up or it gets lost in the multitude of posts.
 Don’t forget, folks are in different time zones so you want to hit them when they’re online.
-That’s the same reason why TV and radio commercials (in fact any traditional media buy) is placed multiple times.
+That’s the same reason why TV and radio commercials (in fact any traditional media buy) are placed multiple times.

-Another reason why you share your content multiple times is because folks need to hear the message several times before it has the desired impact on attitudes.
+Another reason why you share your content multiple times is that folks need to hear the message several times before it has the desired impact on attitudes.
 We tend to forget the message over time and seeing it multiple times reinforces the original share.

-I recently ran across a proposed schedule for sharing posts that calls for sharing about 6 times on Twitter, 3 on Google+, and 2 on Facebook.
+I recently ran across a proposed schedule for sharing posts that call for sharing about 6 times on Twitter, 3 on Google+, and 2 on Facebook.
 I adopted the strategy, which spans 2 months, and after only a few weeks, visits to my site are up 50% — not too shabby for a strategy that’s so easy to implement!

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.